Johnny Thunders: Final years

-From August 1988 until his death in April 1991, Thunders performed in the Oddballs with Jamie Heath (saxophone), Alison Gordy (vocals), Chris Musto (drums), Stevie Klasson (guitar) and Jill Wisoff (bass).
+From August 1988 until his death in April 1991, Thunders performed alongside backing band the Oddballs with Jamie Heath (saxophone), Alison Gordy (vocals), Chris Musto (drums), Stevie Klasson (guitar) and Jill Wisoff (bass).
 From April–May 1990, Thunders performed an acoustic tour of the UK and Ireland joining up occasionally with John, Sam and Peter of the Golden Horde, whom he had met and played with previously in 1984 at the TV Club, and were concurrently on tour (of the UK and Ireland) at that time also, for full-band electric performances and TV appearances.
 On May 8, 1990, recording sessions in London for a joint EP-single cover version with the Golden Horde of "Sugar, Sugar" by the Archies, and original material, had to be cancelled when Thunders experienced health problems following his performances in Wakefield, England, while on tour.

 His final recording was a version of "Born To Lose", with German punk rock band Die Toten Hosen, recorded 36 hours before his death in New Orleans.